-Dog diagnostic imaging provides your veterinarian with a clear picture of what’s going on inside your dog’s body and typically involves an x-ray, ultrasound, CT scan, or MRI.
+Dog diagnostic imaging provides your veterinarian with a clear picture of what’s going on inside your dog’s body and typically involves an x-ray, ultrasound, or CT scan.
 These diagnostic tools are critical in providing a definitive diagnosis and treatment plan for the symptoms your dog is experiencing.

 If you are located near Vallejo, CA, we are here to answer your questions and provide any diagnostic testing your dog may need.
 Please feel free to reach out to us at (707) 940-8748.